You are here

 Life Sciences Track - This plan is for students whose educational and career objectives can best be met by integrating a strong biology background with courses from multiple departments in order to complete a second major or one or more minors outside the Swenson College of Science and Engineering.

-Teaching Life Sciences Bachelor of Applied Sciences (B.A.Sc.) through the College of Education and Human Service Professions
+Teaching Life Sciences Bachelor of Applied Sciences (B.A.Sc.) - Degree awarded through the College of Education and Human Service Professions.

 Biology Minor - Biology is a highly diverse subject with roots in many other fields of study.
 Inclusion of this minor can make a student's education more well rounded and make graduates more employable.